Tetraethyllead: In motor fuel

 TEL was extensively used as a gasoline additive beginning in the 1920s, wherein it served as an effective antiknock agent and reduced exhaust valve and valve seat wear.
-Concerns were raised in reputable journals of likely health outcomes of fine particles of lead in the atmosphere.
+Concerns were raised in reputable journals of likely health outcomes of fine particles of lead in the atmosphere as early as 1924.

 Valve wear preventive

 Tetraethyllead helps cool intake valves and is an excellent buffer against microwelds forming between exhaust valves and their seats.
 Once these valves reopen, the microwelds pull apart and abrade the valves and seats, leading to valve recession.
 When TEL began to be phased out, the automotive industry began specifying hardened valve seats and upgraded materials which allow for high wear resistance without requiring lead.

 Antiknock agent

-A gasoline-fuelled reciprocating engine requires fuel of sufficient octane rating to prevent uncontrolled combustion (preignition and detonation).
+A gasoline-fueled reciprocating engine requires fuel of sufficient octane rating to prevent uncontrolled combustion (pre-ignition and detonation).
 Antiknock agents allow the use of higher compression ratios for greater efficiency and peak power.
 Adding varying amounts of additives to gasoline allowed easy, inexpensive control of octane ratings.
 TEL offered the business advantage of being commercially profitable because its use for this purpose could be patented.
 Aviation fuels with TEL used in WWII reached octane ratings of 150 to enable turbocharged and supercharged engines such as the Rolls-Royce Merlin and Griffon to reach high horsepower ratings at altitude.
 In military aviation, TEL manipulation allowed a range of different fuels to be tailored for particular flight conditions.

-In 1935 a licence to produce TEL was given to IG Farben, enabling the newly formed German Luftwaffe to use high-octane gasoline.
+In 1935 a license to produce TEL was given to IG Farben, enabling the newly formed German Luftwaffe to use high-octane gasoline for high altitude flight.
 A company, Ethyl GmbH, was formed that produced TEL at two sites in Germany with a government contract from 10 June 1936.

 In 1938 the United Kingdom Air Ministry contracted with ICI for the construction and operation of a TEL plant.
 A site was chosen at Holford Moss, near Plumley in Cheshire.
 Construction started in April 1939 and TEL was being produced by September 1940.